devoidx/price-tracker/README.md

 3. Optionally provide a CSS selector for the price element (see below)
 4. Choose how often to check the price

+### Editing a tracked product

+1. Click on any product card to open the detail page
+2. Click the **Edit** button
+3. Update any field — name, URL, selector, interval, or active status
+4. Click **Save changes**

+Changing the interval takes effect immediately — the scheduler is updated without needing a restart.

 ### Finding a CSS selector

 The CSS selector tells the scraper where to find the price on the page.